smkent/dotfiles/README.md

 ### .bashrc

-* Display exit code of the previous command if nonzero (or "bg" / "C-C" when backgrounding a job or typing Ctrl-C, respectively)
+* Display exit code of the previous command if nonzero (or "bg" / "C-c" when backgrounding a job or typing Ctrl-C, respectively)
 * Display runtime of the previous command if longer than 10 seconds
 * Display size of the directory stack if not empty